Mat203/Client_Server_Assignment/README.md

 1. The client and server use a buffer of 1024 bytes
 2. The server receives the command using recv command and ReceiveCommand function
 3. ReceiveCommand function returns a string to process the command

+## Establishing the communication between user and server
+1. Server accepts client Socket
+2. Server creates a separate socket for a client
+3. Server send response "HELLO <user>"
 ## Mutex
 Server uses mutex library to handle the multi-client connection